A Guide to Shareholders and Share Capital in a UK Limited Company

 The most common type of share is an “Ordinary” share which is a simple share usually giving the holder of one share one voting right and the holder is also entitled to a dividend if paid by the company.

-Typically you would want your share capital to be pounds sterling but you can form your company with the share capital in different currencies or have multiple classes in various currencies.
+Most of the companies we form choose a share capital in pounds sterling but you can form your company with the share capital in different currencies or have multiple classes in various currencies.
+Using our website you can select your preferred currency at the time if incorporation.

 Return to top